 - -IATSE workers have assigned bathroom and break facilities.
 Please, only use those. - -Bathrooms are located at the west end of the main hall or Staff Dressing Rooms. - -Artist Dressing Room bathrooms are off limits. - -The Steward, Dept. Head or Road Crew will tell you when to break for coffee or meals.
-Please return promptly and at the agreed time. - -You may not enter catering unless told so by the Steward and accompanied with a meal ticket. - -Food and beverages in the Rodgers hallway are NOT for IATSE workers.
+Please return promptly and at the agreed time. - -You may not enter catering unless told so by the Steward and accompanied with a meal ticket.
+Seating is limited, so please take your food back to the crew room. - -OEG Golf Carts are not to be used or used as additional seating. - -Food and beverages in the Rogers hallway are NOT for IATSE workers.
 Refreshments and water are available in the IATSE Crew Room. - -No pictures of any kind are allowed inside the venue.
 Doing so will result in your removal.
 You may take your phone out during breaks only but no photos.